RiccardoRiccio/Review_Sentiment_Analysis/README.md

 - Python installed on your machine.
 - Create a virtual environment to manage dependencies.

-### Installation
-To install the required Python packages, run the following command in your project directory:

 ### Technologies Used
 - Python
 - Keras